Is There a Dimmer Outlook Ahead for Philip Morris International Inc. (PM)?

-Philip Morris International Inc. (NYSE:PM) went down by -0.98% from its latest closing price compared to the recent 1-year high of $100.95.
-The company’s stock price has collected -0.63% of loss in the last five trading sessions.
-Press Release reported 16 hours ago that RYAH Group Partners with the University of Milan to Develop Conversion Measurement Standards for Dry Herb Inhalation Therapies
+Philip Morris International Inc. (NYSE:PM) went up by 0.65% from its latest closing price compared to the recent 1-year high of $100.95.
+The company’s stock price has collected 1.13% of gains in the last five trading sessions.
+Barron’s reported 15 hours ago that Philip Morris Wants to Quit Smoking.
+But There’s a Catch.

 >> 7 Top Picks for the Post-Pandemic Economy <<